LassoSoft/LassoGuide/lasso_guide_source/operations/math.rst

    // => 1460.000000

 .. note::
-   If a rounded result needs to be shown to the user, but the actual value stored in a variable does not need to be rounded then either the `integer->asString` or `decimal->asString` method can be used to alter how the number is displayed.
+   If a rounded result needs to be shown to the user but the actual value stored in a variable does not need to be rounded, then either the `integer->asString` or `decimal->asString` method can be used to alter how the number is displayed.
 See the documentation of these methods earlier in the chapter for more information.